Hi guys, welcome to this info-packed piece on how to become a cosmetic nurse.

 Tip 3: Follow Experienced Injectors on Social Media

-One of the ways to get started is following experienced injectors on social media.
+One of the ways to get started is by following experienced injectors on social media.

 Engage their posts; like, comment, and share!